frostney/flockn/README.md

 Examples
 --------
 To run the examples for yourself, run `npm run examples` after all dependencies have been installed (`npm install`).
+Then navigate to `http://localhost:8080` to see all the examples.

 Features
 --------